 YOP CAMP INFORMATION

-Arizona Youth Soccer Association YOP Soccer School is designed for boys & girls in the 99-00 age group.
+Arizona Youth Soccer Association YOP Soccer School is designed for boys & girls in the 2002-03 age groups.
 Our goal is to create a fun and challenging environment that helps develop creative young soccer players.
 We want to help create a passion and love of the game in the players we work with.
 We emphasize developing the complete player in all 4 pillars of the game including, technical, tactical, physical and psychological.
 Arizona Youth Soccer Association coaches are recognized for being some of the top coaches at training techniques and creating positive environments for developing soccer players.

 Our goal is to provide a great camp experience emphasizing learning in a creative, fun and challenging environment where campers have the opportunity to develop both as soccer players and as individuals.
 We want our campers to improve, have fun, make friends and look upon their time playing soccer as a positive period in their lives.
 We accept players who are part of our YOP program and aspire to be in the ODP program.

 We understand how children learn and how to use the game to teach them effectively.
 The staff is highly motivated to educate soccer players of all ages and abilities and will interact with them through our extensive curriculum.
 Arizona Youth Soccer Association will ensure that the camp is staffed with the most motivated and committed coaches.
 The coaches working the camps will range from Olympic Development Staff, to colligate and professional coaches who have an extensive background in working with Youth Soccer Players in the United States of America and around the world.